Olusegun Obasanjo: Foreign policy

 Obasanjo was eager to establish Nigeria as a prominent leader in Africa and under his tenure its influence in the continent increased.
 He revived Gowon's plan to hold the second World Black and African Festival of Arts and Culture in Nigeria; it took place in Lagos in February 1977, although domestic critics argued that it was too expensive.
 Obasanjo gave low priority to the Economic Community of West African States (ECOWAS) and angered many of its Francophone members after insisting that, as the largest financial contributor to the organisation, Nigeria should host the organisation's headquarters in Lagos.
 Relations with nearby Ghana also declined; in 1979, Nigeria cut off oil supplies to the country to protest the execution of political opponents by Jerry Rawlings' new military junta.

 Under Obasanjo, Nigeria loosened its longstanding ties with the United Kingdom and aligned more closely with the United States.
-Obasanjo was favourable to the administration of U.S. President Jimmy Carter, who was elected in 1976, because of Carter's commitment to ensuring majority rule across southern Africa.
+Obasanjo was favourable to the administration of U.S. president Jimmy Carter, who was elected in 1976, because of Carter's commitment to ensuring majority rule across southern Africa.
 Carter's ambassador to Nigeria, Andrew Young, formed a close personal friendship with Obasanjo, while Carter visited Nigeria in 1978.
 However, the decision to shift allegiances was made for pragmatic rather than ideological reasons; the discovery of oil in the North Sea meant that the UK had become a competitor rather than a customer of Nigerian oil.
 Obasanjo's government was also angry that the UK refused to extradite Gowon and suspected that the British government might have been involved in the coup against Murtala.
 For these reasons, in 1976 it considered suspending diplomatic relations with the UK, but ultimately did not.
 Obasanjo nevertheless refused to visit the UK and discouraged his officials from doing so.
-Relations were further damaged when Margaret Thatcher became British Prime Minister in 1979, initiating a warmer British approach to the white minority administrations of Rhodesia and South Africa.
-In response, Nigeria seized a British tanker that was believed to be transporting Nigerian oil to South Africa, banned British firms from competing for Nigerian contracts, and nationalised British Petroleum's Nigerian operations.
+Relations were further damaged when Margaret Thatcher became British prime minister in 1979, initiating a warmer British approach to the white minority administrations of Rhodesia and South Africa.
+In response, Nigeria seized a British tanker that was believed to be transporting Nigerian oil to South Africa, banned British firms from competing for Nigerian contracts, and nationalised BP's Nigerian operations.